Expatriates in the United Arab Emirates: Serbs

-5,000 Serbs live in the UAE.
+Approximately 5,000 Serbs live in the UAE.

 Slovaks

 Around 1,000 Slovaks reside in the UAE.

 Slovenians

 Between 100 and 150 Slovenians live in the UAE.

 Spaniards

 About 2,500 Spanish expatriates live in the UAE.
 A Spanish Business Council has been formed by the expatriate community.
 The majority of them live in Dubai, followed by Abu Dhabi.

 Swedes

 Swedes in the United Arab Emirates number at over 3,000 and are a growing demographic.

 Swiss

 Around 2,430 Switzerland nationals reside in the UAE.
 There is the Swiss International School in Dubai.

 Ukrainians

 In 2006, the Ukrainian population was listed at 2,000.
 Since 2014, the population grew to 5,000.